Skip to main content

 Technical Analysis

-Moonraker is a Python-based web server that provides API access to Klipper 3D printer firmware.
-Versions 0.9.3 and earlier, when configured with the ldap component enabled, are vulnerable to LDAP injection attacks at the login endpoint.
-The vulnerability arises from improper neutralization of special characters in LDAP search filters (CWE-90), allowing an attacker to inject crafted input that alters the LDAP query logic.
-By analyzing the 401 Unauthorized error responses, an attacker can determine whether LDAP search queries succeed or fail, enabling brute force enumeration of LDAP entries such as user IDs and attributes.
-This information disclosure can aid in further attacks or reconnaissance.
-The vulnerability requires no authentication or user interaction, making it remotely exploitable over the network.
-The flaw was addressed in Moonraker version 0.10.0 by properly sanitizing LDAP query inputs.
-The CVSS 4.0 base score is 2.7, reflecting low severity due to limited impact on confidentiality and no direct integrity or availability compromise.
-No known exploits are currently in the wild.
-The vulnerability is related to CWE-90 (LDAP Injection) and CWE-209 (Information Exposure Through an Error Message).
+Moonraker is a Python-based web server that provides API access to Klipper 3D printing firmware.
+Versions 0.9.3 and earlier, when configured with the ldap component enabled, are vulnerable to LDAP injection (CWE-90) via the login endpoint.
+This vulnerability arises from improper neutralization of special elements in LDAP search filters, allowing an attacker to inject crafted input that manipulates the LDAP query logic.
+The server's 401 error responses reveal whether LDAP searches succeed or fail, enabling attackers to perform brute force enumeration of LDAP directory entries, including user IDs and attributes.
+This information disclosure can facilitate further attacks such as credential harvesting or privilege escalation.
+The vulnerability does not require authentication or user interaction and affects confidentiality primarily.
+It has a CVSS 4.0 base score of 2.7, reflecting low severity due to limited impact and no direct code execution or privilege escalation.
+The issue was addressed in Moonraker version 0.10.0 by properly sanitizing LDAP inputs and improving error handling to prevent information leakage.
+No known exploits have been reported in the wild to date.

 Potential Impact